sebthom/dockupdater/docs/Options.md

 **Default:** `False`
 **Example:** `-e LABEL=true`

-This flag allows a more strict control over docupdater's updates.
-If the container or service does not have a `docupdater.enable` label, it will be ignored completely.
+This flag allows a more strict control over dockupdater's updates.
+If the container or service does not have a `dockupdater.enable` label, it will be ignored completely.
 See [Labels](Labels.md) for a list of all available labels.

 ### Disable services check (swarm)